How to Properly Clean a Flat TV Screen

 Watch this video tutorial for how to clean a TV screen yourself:

 For any questions, consult your owner’s manual.
-Each company—from LG, Panasonic, Samsung, Sony and Toshiba—all include cleaning instructions and each company’s cleaning methods may vary, according to CNET.
-These are 11 things you should never do to your flat-screen TV.
+Each company — from LG, Panasonic, Samsung, Sony and Toshiba — all include cleaning instructions and each company’s cleaning methods may vary, according to CNET.

 If you have an LCD or plasma screen, you should also consult your owner’s manual, as you may be able to use a commercial cleaning solution specifically made for these screens, notes CNET.